VibeBlind/AetherGraph/README.md

 - This allows a connection like "Nietzsche was influenced by Heraclitus" to contain:
   - The actual text where Nietzsche says it
   - A user comment analyzing the link
-  - AI-suggested related themes
+  - See human-suggested vs AI-suggested related themes

 Think of it like this:

        [Heraclitus]
             ||
-       (Nietzsche cites him in _Twilight of the Idols_)
+       (Nietzsche cites him in Twilight of the Idols)
             ||
        [Nietzsche]

 That middle layer, the liminal connective tissue, is where AetherGraph lives.
 The middle tissue usually contains multitudes of articles and discussions on what's implied between the lines.
-AetherGraph attempts to allow you to show the implication like Kamizsa shows the edges of his triangle.
+AetherGraph aims to let you show implications, like Kamizsa shows the edges of his triangle.

 ### 2. Annotation-Driven Graph Construction
 - Instead of predefining all relationships in a graph database, you build the graph by reading and annotating.